GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

       `-F fs`OR `--field-separator fs`  : Use fs for the input field separator

-Default behaviour of `awk` is to print every line of data from the specified file. .i.e. mimics `cat`
+!!! terminal-2 "Default behaviour of `awk` is to print every line of data from the specified file. .i.e. mimics `cat`"

-!!! terminal "code"

     ```bash
     awk '{print}' example.bed